 - Route optimization

-Overview: OptimoRoute is a route planning tool that helps dispatchers provide reliable service, using sophisticated algorithms to plan and optimize driver routes.
+Overview: OptimoRoute is an efficient route planning tool that helps dispatchers provide reliable service, using sophisticated algorithms to plan and optimize drive

 This solution is best for field service companies — think HVAC, pest control, cleaning, or waste removal services.
 Users can easily import orders and customer details, establish stop-specific parameters, and optimize multi-stop routes in minutes.
 Drivers can access routes directly from their phones and receive mid-route updates as they’re confirmed.